 Authentication via Microsoft Entra ID for Azure Storage

-The following article shows how to connect to the Azure Storage destination using Authentication via Microsoft Entra ID (formerly Azure Active Directory).
+The following article shows how to connect to the Azure Storage destination using Authentication via Microsoft Entra ID (OAuth2.0 or Service Principal).
 The article leads you through the following process:

-- Register a new app with your Entra ID tenant.
+- Register a new app with your Entra ID tenant authentication.

-- Assign access rights for the new app in Azure Storage using the Storage Blob Data Contributor role.
+- Assign access rights for the new app in Azure Storage.

-- In Xtract Universal, connect to Azure Storage using the Microsoft Entra ID method.
+- In Xtract Universal, connect to Azure Storage using Microsoft Entra ID.

 App Registration

-Follow the steps below to register a new app with your Entra ID tenant:
+Follow the steps below to register a new app with OAuth 2.0 authentication:

 - Open the Azure portal and navigate to App Registrations.